HuggingR$^{4}$: A Progressive Reasoning Framework for Discovering Optimal Model Companions: Ablation Study

 \subsection{Impact of Individual Modules}

 In order to assess the contribution of each individual module, we conduct ablation experiments by removing specific components.
 Table~\ref{tab:3} reports the resulting performance changes.

-For HuggingR$^{4*}$, removing the Model Card Processing module results in a significant decrease in both Workability (-3.41) and Reasonability (-4.30).
-This is because preprocessing substantially enhances model card embedding quality, increasing the proportion of semantically meaningful vectors and thereby improving retrieval effectiveness.
-Disabling Metadata-Driven Retrieval also leads to substantial performance degradation (-5.80 in Workability and -5.74 in Reasonability), highlighting the benefits of using metadata labels to filter relevant tasks and narrow the search space.
+For HuggingR$^{4*}$, removing the Semantic Distillation results in a significant decrease in both Workability (-3.41) and Reasonability (-4.30).
+This is because semantic distillation substantially enhances model card embedding quality, increasing the proportion of semantically meaningful vectors and thereby improving retrieval effectiveness.
+Disabling Metadata stream retrieval also leads to substantial performance degradation (-5.80 in Workability and -5.74 in Reasonability), highlighting the benefits of using metadata labels to filter relevant tasks and narrow the search space.

-For HuggingR$^4$, deactivating the Failure Tracing module results in the most substantial performance degradation (-4.80 Reasonability).
+For HuggingR$^4$, deactivating the Failure Tracing and Backtracking results in the most substantial performance degradation (-4.80 Reasonability).
 This component is critical to addressing missing or incomplete metadata in relevant models.
 Its absence increases the likelihood of the system returning incorrect candidates stemming from undetected metadata mismatches.
 The removal of either the Self-reflection or the Sliding Window Strategy further impairs performance.
 Both components empower the system to explore beyond the initially retrieved top-ranked candidates, expanding the candidate pool.
 Critically, these modules facilitate multi-round reasoning, enabling iterative refinement of the retrieval and selection processes to enhance robustness and accuracy.